infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 ================scr tokenization

 **For vectorization of our tokens** we use one of GloVe's pretrained embedding dictionaries with 100 dimensions, that is one word is represented by 100 values in a matrix.
 As mentioned [before](#word-level), this accelerates our training.
 We match our tokens with the pretrained dictionary and filter out words that appear rarely (mostly due to spelling mistakes).
 As you can see, reviewers for our chosen products do not pay attention to correct spelling.
+Unfortunately, we therefore can only remain 20,056 words to proceed.
+This will influence performance of our model.
+But we will come to this later.

 ============ scr embedding

-For a better comprehension of what those embeddings mean, have a closer a look at an example token. *Great* is described by 100 values in vector spaces computed by for instance nearest neighbors.
+For a better comprehension of what those embeddings mean, have a closer a look at an example sentence and a single token. *Great* is described by 100 values in vector spaces computed by for instance nearest neighbors.

+=============== display ----> in einem script stück
 ===============0 scr example embedding_matrix

 Now, we can already define our first layer with Keras's *Embedding*: